dev-rashedin/exploration-of-jpg-trinity/python/python.md

 # Add item → only list and set
 fruits_list.append('mango')  # add to end of list fruits_set.add('mango')      # add to set
-# fruits_tuple.append('mango') → Not supported because tuples are immutable (unchangeable)
+# append and add methods are not supported in tuples because they are immutable (unchangeable)

 # Remove item → only list and set
 fruits_list.remove('banana') # remove by value
 fruits_set.remove('banana')  # remove by value
-# fruits_tuple.remove('banana') → Not supported because tuples cannot be modified after creation
+# remove is not supported in tuples because they are immutable (unchangeable)

 # Clear all → only list and set
 fruits_list.clear()          # empties the list
 fruits_set.clear()           # empties the set

-# fruits_tuple.clear() → Not supported because tuples are immutable
+# clear methods is not supported in tuples because they are immutable (unchangeable)

 # -----------------------
 # List-specific methods